virtualsquare/virtualsquare.github.io/tutorials/vde_vxvde.md

 * run the VDE clients to be connected by the VDE on any Linux host of the LAN (scattered on different hosts or all on the same host, it does not matter.
 Maybe the best cohice is to balance the load among the available hosts).
-* Use the same UVDEL for all the VDE client that has to join the same VDE.
+* Use the same VNL for all the VDE client that has to join the same VDE.
 A `vxvde` network is identified by a Ip multicast address and a port (the default port 14789 is used if the port is omitted). e.g. `vxvde://234.0.0.1`.